-The student hereby agrees to work with the parents and staff in compliance with the above responsibilities.
+The student hereby agrees to work with the ne parents and staff in comp pliance with the above responsibilities.
+Signature of Parent/Guardian Date Signature of Student Date

 JOHN S. DAVIDSON

 John S. Davidson was born in Augusta, Georgia, on June 17, 1846.
 He received a common school education in Augusta and completed his studies at Aubury Institute in Twiggs County, Georgia.
 He was admitted to the bar in 1866.